Dr. Patrick Howard

 Pat’s research expertise encompasses sustainability, primarily as it relates to tourism, and the manner in which outdoor and experiential education can be used as a tool to connect people to place (nature and culture) and shape environmental behaviour in a positive way.
 Pat’s research has been funded at local, national and international levels, and his research outreach has involved everything from expedition field courses, to elementary school presentations, to TEDx talks, to MOOCs.

 Follow Pat on Twitter @DrPatMaher or visit www.drpatmaher.com.

-In addition to all of the instructors above, the following people can be contacted to serve as a thesis advisor for the MEd(SCI).
+In addition to all of the instructors above, the following people can serve as a thesis advisor for the MEd(SCI).

 Carolin’s academic interests focus on adult and higher education, perspectives on professionalism and professional practices, and, increasingly, the application of social philosophy to education.
 She is especially interested in the linkages between higher education and society, and how higher education can contribute to shaping individuals who want to contribute to capability building and a society and public culture that sustains social justice for all.

 Dr. Garth Pickard is Professor Emeritus at the University of Regina (Faculty of Education) and is currently a Research Scientist with the University of Regina Institute of Energy, Environment, and Sustainable Communities (IEESC).
 He is also directly affiliated with the UNESCO International Network for Re-orienting Teacher Education towards Sustainability and the United Nations University Regional Centre of Expertise on Education for Sustainable Development.